Arlene Francis: Early life

 Francis was born on October 20, 1907, in Boston, Massachusetts, the daughter of Leah (née Davis) and Aram Kazanjian.
-Her Armenian father was studying art in Paris at the age of 16 when he learned that both his parents had died in one of the massacres perpetrated by the Ottoman government in Turkey between 1894 and 1896, known as the Hamidian Massacres.
+Her father, an Armenian, was studying art in Paris at the age of 16 when he learned that both his parents had died in one of the massacres perpetrated by the Ottoman government in Turkey between 1894 and 1896, known as the Hamidian massacres.
 He emigrated to the United States and became a portrait photographer, opening his own studio in Boston in the early 20th century.
 Later in life, Kazanjian painted canvases of dogwoods, "rabbits in flight", and other nature scenes, selling them at auction in New York.

 When Francis was seven years old, her father decided that opportunities were greater in New York and moved the family to a flat in Washington Heights, Manhattan.
 She remained a New York resident until she entered a San Francisco nursing home in 1993.

 Career

 After attending Finch College, Francis began a varied career as an entertainer based in New York City.
 She became an accomplished stage actress, performing in many local theatre and off-Broadway plays and in 25 Broadway plays through 1975.
 In 1932, she made her film debut in Universal's Murders in the Rue Morgue.
 She appeared in films sporadically until the 1970s.

 Francis became a well-known New York City radio personality, hosting several programs.
 In 1938 she became the female host of the radio game show What's My Name?.
 Although several men appeared as co-hosts over the years, Francis was the sole female host throughout the program's long run (on ABC, NBC, and Mutual networks) until it ended in 1949.

 In 1940, Francis played Betty in Betty and Bob, an early radio soap opera broadcast.

 In 1943, she began as host of a network radio game show, Blind Date, which she hosted also on ABC and NBC television from 1949 to 1952.
+From 1952 to 1961 she was a regular substitute for Dave Garroway on the Today Show.
 She was a regular contributor to NBC Radio's Monitor in the 1950s and 1960s and hosted a long-running midday chat show on WOR-AM that ran from 1960 to 1984.

 Francis was a panelist on the weekly game show What's My Line? from its second episode on CBS in 1950 until its network cancellation in 1967, and in its daily syndicated version from 1968 to 1975.

 The original show, which featured guests whose occupation, or "line," the panelists were to guess, became one of the classic television game shows, noted for the urbanity of its host and panelists.

 She appeared on other game shows, including Match Game, Password, To Tell the Truth, and other programs produced by Mark Goodson and Bill Todman, including a short-lived hosting stint on the Goodson-Todman show By Popular Demand, replacing original host Robert Alda.